wazuh/wazuh-documentation/source/index.rst

    Wazuh agents pull software inventory data and send this information to the server, where it is correlated with continuously updated CVE (Common Vulnerabilities and Exposure) databases, in order to identify well-known vulnerable software.

-   Automated vulnerability assessment helps you find the weak spots in your critical assets and take corrective action before attackers exploit them to sabotage your business or steal confidential data.
+   Automated vulnerability assessment helps the user to identify the weak spots of their critical assets and take action before being exploited by attackers.

 .. topic:: Configuration Assessment
    :class: config